Bury Grammar School

-Bury Grammar School Boys is a private day school in Bury, Greater Manchester, England, that has existed since c.1570.
+Bury Grammar School is a 3–18 private day school for boys in Bury, Greater Manchester, England, that has existed since c.1570.
 It is now part of a group of schools for preschool, junior, senior and sixth form studies.

-Since 2017, when Bury Grammar School (Boys) and Bury Grammar School (Girls) amalgamated, Jo Anderson has been the first Principal (education) of Bury Grammar School.
-The headmaster of the boys' school and vice principal since 2017 has been Devin Cassidy.
-The Principal is a member of the HMC.
-The current school fees are £10,992 p.a. for senior pupils and £8,193 p.a. in the junior school.
+Since 2017, when Bury Grammar School (Boys) and Bury Grammar School (Girls) amalgamated, Jo Anderson has been the first principal of the School and is a member of the Headmasters' and Headmistresses' Conference.

 History

+Establishment

-There is evidence that a grammar school attached to Bury Parish Church existed as early as 1570 but the school was certainly well-established by 1634 with Henry Dunster as its fourth recorded headmaster.
+There is evidence that a grammar school attached to Bury Parish Church existed as early as 1570 but the school was certainly well established by 1634 with Henry Dunster as its fourth recorded headmaster.
 Former headmaster, Rev'd Henry Bury, who was by then "aged eighty nine yeares or thereabout", wrote his will in that year.
-In it, he not only left the sum of twenty shillings to Dunster ("that studious and painfull minister") but also an endowment of £300 to the "ffree school" at Bury "for and towards the yearlie mentayninge of a school maister there, for to teach their children."
+In it, he not only left the sum of twenty shillings to Dunster ("that studious and painfull minister") but also an endowment of £300 to the "free school" at Bury "for and towards the yearlie mentayninge of a school maister there, for to teach their children."

 Rev'd Roger Kay had gained his BA in 1688, his MA in 1691 and had become a Fellow of St John's College, Cambridge.
 He also later became Rector of Fittleton in Wiltshire and was a prebendary of Salisbury until his death.
 In 1726, he left money in his will to support the library at St John's College, but also a substantial part of his estate to re-founding his alma mater in his home town of Bury.
-The building in which Kay's newly re-founded school educated the boys of Bury still stands today, known as the Blackburn Hall, in the Wylde behind the Parish Church.
+The building in which Kay's newly re-founded school educated the boys of Bury still stands today, known as Blackburn Hall, in the Wylde behind the Parish Church.
 (The hall is named after a former Rector of Bury, Ven.
 Foster Blackburne MA(Oxon), who was also Archdeacon of Manchester and Chairman of Governors of Bury G S. Archdeacon Blackburn was credited with producing the lyrics for a school song.
 It is not used as the official school song today.)